raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="google-books-api">Top</a>
 ## 3.2 Google Books API

-In order to search for books using our search route (started in [1.3.2](#dynamic-routes)), we'll use the Google Books API.
+In order to search for books using our search route, we'll use the Google Books API.
 The first step for using any API is to familiarize yourself with its documentation, and so our first stop is [https://developers.google.com/books/docs/v1/reference/][google-books-docs].
 We know that we want to search for books, so we'll focus on the ["Volume" section][google-books-docs-volume].

 <a id="determining-the-request-url"></a>
 ### 3.2.1 Determining the Request URL